vitchor/DynaFocus/README.md

 PAID VERSION:

+- change project name in Xcode to "dyfocus"
 - In the Settings.h file, set the boolen flag "AD_FREE_VERSION" to TRUE
 - In the Target/General section, change the AppIcon and LaunchImage assets to "AppIcon PAID" and "LaunchImage PAID"
 - Change the Bundle Identifier of the project to "com.cheesecakelabs.dyfocus"